Can I Administer a Trust On My Own?

 #4 They Help You Avoid Litigation.

-As an estate litigator, I’ve seen countless examples of Successor Trustees who tried to administer a trust without an experienced trust attorney and ended up getting sued.
+Our estate litigation team has witnessed countless examples of successor trustees who tried to administer a trust without an experienced trust attorney and ended up getting sued.
 Here are 3 real-life examples:

 When you administer a trust on your own, you risk making a major mistake or taking so long to figure everything out that the beneficiaries lose their patience and hire their own legal counsel.
 Trust litigation can cost tens of thousands of dollars!
 If you truly want to save the estate time and money, we recommend finding the best trust law firm possible to oversee the administration process.

-If you or someone you know would like a no-cost consultation to discuss trust administration, feel free to reach out to our firm to schedule a consultation.
+If you or someone you know would like a no-cost consultation to discuss trust administration, feel free to contact our office.